OpenSaMD/OpenSaMD/src/documents/drafts/sop-document-record-control/index.md

 other applications as specified per respective processes.
 This is where records are typically stored:

-> Add all your tools which stores data which is mentioned in your QMS.

 - _GitHub (Issues, Pull Requests)_

 #### 4. Changes to Records